 The best place to identify these type registrations is with your state-level Department of Commerce or Secretary of State.

 3. Business structure types and what you need as an owner

-If you are self-employed, meaning your run an unincorporated business by yourself, you are a sole proprietor by default.
+If you are self-employed, you are also a sole proprietor by default.
 You have not filed any organizational documents with your state government, and you have no business partners.

 If you run your unincorporated business with one or more additional co-owners, you operate your business as a partnership by default.

 For example, if you default on a business loan, the bank can foreclose on your home, car, investments, and anything else you personally own.
 From a tax perspective, your business income is taxed as ordinary income to you.
+You pay income tax.
 For partnerships, your taxable business income is relative to your ownership interest.

 A corporation is (1) owned by shareholders, (2) controlled by a board of directors who appoint officers to manage the day-to-day business, and (3) governed by the corporate law of the state where the business is incorporated.

-The corporation laws of most states require that your company adopt corporate bylaws within a certain amount of time after you create your corporation.
-Bylaws include procedural information that governs your business: voting procedures, types of officers, board resolution procedures, record keeping, and other basic information.
+- Corporate bylaws: The corporation laws of most states require that your company adopt corporate bylaws within a certain amount of time after you create your corporation.
+Bylaws include procedural information that governs your business, including voting procedures, types of officers, board resolution procedures, record keeping, and other basic information.

-This may be an initial meeting of shareholders but more likely an initial meeting of the board of directors.
+- Initial meeting: This may be an initial meeting of shareholders, but more likely an initial meeting of the board of directors.
 If it is a shareholder meeting, the shareholders elect a board of directors.
 If they have already been elected, the directors meet to adopt bylaws, board resolutions, appoint officers, and set all the groundwork for your business moving forward.